zcash/zcash-ios-wallet/README.md

 # zcash-ios-wallet

+## Motivation
+Dogfooding - _transitive verb_ - is the practice of an organization using its own product.
+This app was created to help us learn.

+Please take note: the wallet is not an official product by ECC, but rather a tool for learning about our libraries that it is built on.
+This means that we do not have robust infrasturcture or user support for this application.
+We open sourced it as a resource to make wallet development easier for the Zcash ecosystem.

+## Description

 iOS wallet using the Zcash iOS SDK that is maintained by core developers.

 There are some known areas for improvement: